Configuring sideEffects for Optimal Tree-Shaking

 }

-Performance Impact: Prevents framework runtime duplication across micro-frontends and isolates hydration scripts into async chunks.
-Improves Time to Interactive (TTI) by 150–300ms on mobile, but increases maintenance overhead for export mapping.
+Proper export mapping prevents framework runtime duplication across micro-frontends and isolates hydration scripts into async chunks, improving Time to Interactive (TTI) by 150–300 ms on mobile.
+The trade-off is increased maintenance overhead for export mapping as the library evolves.

 Measurable Trade-offs & Audit Workflows